 Explore Parks of Quebec

 Escape Montreal for some fresh air of La Belle Province!
-In partnership with Navette Nature
+Operated by Navette Nature.

 Mont-Tremblant National Park (SEPAQ)

 Oldest and largest of them all, Mont-Tremblant National Park is one of the richest natural beauties of Quebec.
 Home to 400 lakes and streams, it is definitely a paradise for all who love aquatic sports.
 Needless to say, this destination is a must see for the nature lover seeking new adventures.

 Kingdom of hiking, Mont-Orford National Park is ideal for everyone wanting to take the day off and go wonder in the nature.
 From the rookie to the expert hiker, everyone will find a path that suits his level of comfort and most importantly, that will lead to an amazing viewpoint.

 Whether you simply want to lie on the sandy beach for the day or travel between several wetlands, Oka’s National Park is the place to be from families to solo travellers.

 Part of the Park Canada family, Mauricie National Park is wonderland for mountain bikers and runners.
 Host of many biking competitions, this Park also has more than 150 lakes and their waterfalls.
 In the summer, it is the perfect place to stop for a quick swim while enjoying the screaming beauty of the surrounding nature.

 Between ponds and marshes, the national park of Plaisance is a marvel for the fans of ornithology.
 We can observe Canada geese in the spring, then the summer lets us discover ducks, herons, ospreys and dozens of other species.
 It is not for nothing that we call this beauty the 'sweet breeze' of the Ottawa River, it is the discovery of the richness of our Quebec summers.